IBAnimatable/IBAnimatable/README.md

 * Built-in Auto Layout support - We can use Auto Layout and Size Classes with `IBAnimatable` to support orientations and multiple iOS devices.
 * Navigation support - We can use default navigation pattern in the App and `IBAnimatable` also adds unwind segues to unwind or dismiss scene without any code.
 * Protocol oriented programming - `IBAnimatable` used protocol oriented programming paradigm.
 Thanks to Swift protocol extension, it is easy to support more designable or animatable features.
 We can even use protocol extension create own set of custom UI elements instead of using the default ones from `IBAnimatable`.

+## Use cases
+* Prototyping - Create interactive proptotype to validate the idea quickly.
+* Redesigning in Interface Builder - Redesign UI from Sketch and animation from Framer Studio without writing any code.
+* Making custom UI elements - Use `IBAnimatable` protocols to make custom UI elements. eg. Buttons with default color palette.

 ## How to run example App
 One way to learn and understand how powerful of `IBAnimatable` is to run the example App and play around the settings in Interface Builder.